 Thankfully, researchers are already looking for ways to use genome editing to protect the banana from TR4.
 Some of the things they hope to do include:

-- Deleting genes that increase banana susceptibility to TR4
+- Deleting genes that cause bananas to be susceptible to TR4

 - Increasing expression of genes that protect bananas from TR4

 Researchers hope to use similar tactics to protect crops from all kinds of pathogens.
-As with genome editing for increased nutrient production, the disease-protected crops need not be transgenic.
+As with genome editing for increased nutrient production, the disease-protected crops don’t need to be transgenic.

 Finally, some genome editing researchers are looking to design CRISPR systems to attack viral genomes.
 In this case, the researchers are using the CRISPR systems themselves to protect crops from viral infection.
 We’re sure to see many more creative uses of CRISPR and genome editing to protect crops in the future.